desh2608/gss/README.md

 6. Run the enhancement on GPUs.
 The following options can be provided:

-* `--num-channels`: Number of channels to use for enhancement.
+* `--channels`: The channels to use for enhancement (comma-separated ints).
 By default, all channels are used.

 * `--bss-iteration`: Number of iterations of the CACGMM inference.